emaloney/MBDataEnvironment/README.md

 This particular expression consists of three parts: a text literal ("`Hello, `") followed by a reference to a Mockingbird variable called `userName`, followed by another text literal ("`!`").

-When the expression is evaluated, the "`$userName`" portion of the expression is replaced by the value of the `userName` variable in the current *variable space*.
+When the expression is evaluated, the "`$userName`" portion of the expression is replaced by the value of the `userName` variable in the active *variable space*.

 If the value of `userName` is "`Cooper`", then the label would display the text "`Hello, Cooper!`".

+> In this documentation, the notation `$variableName` can be read as either "the variable named *variableName* in the active variable space" or "*a reference to the value of* the variable named *variableName* in the active variable space", depending on the context.

 #### The Variable Space